SeamusClarke/FragMent/README.md

 ## Dependencies

-BTS requires 4 common libraries to be installed:
+FragMent requires 4 common libraries to be installed:

 * Numpy,
 * Scipy,